Hilleberg Anjan 2

 (video courtesy of Hilleberg.com)

-As seen in the video the Anjan is quite simple to setup.
+As seen in the video above the Anjan is quite simple to setup.
 As with other Hilleberg tents the Anjan utilizes an exo-skeletal design which affords the user a much more convenient pitch as opposed to a shelter where one has to put up the inner up and then attach the fly separately for the following reasons:

 - It is quicker to erect being there are less steps to perform to get the tent up.